RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

-For those of you, who are on the fence line, it might be good to know that JayData supports a couple of other formats that can be all accessed using the same JSQL you started to get familiar with.
+For those of you, who are on the fence line, it might be good to know that JayData supports a couple of other formats that can be all accessed using the same JSQL you started getting familiar with.
 > Facebook Query Language, SqlLite, Yahoo Open Data Tables, InMemoryDB, WebSQL, IndexedDb and there are more in the pipeline